special culture

 Red Shoe Diaries: Why Am I Having Literal Recurring Dreams About A Pair of Louboutin Pumps?

-When I was six weeks pregnant, I went hiking with a friend.
-Halfway up the mountain, I paused to catch my breath.
-I knew what I needed to say but I found myself struggling to say it.
-There was a heavy knot of dread in my stomach.
+During my six-week pregnancy, I went on a hike with an acquaintance.
+Midway up the hill, I halted to catch my breath.
+I knew what I wanted to communicate but felt difficulty articulating it.
+A heavy knot of apprehension formed in my stomach.

-Because, what was wrong?
-I was married, had a career I loved, was healthy, and now was going to be a mother.
-I should have been thrilled to be pregnant; I had wanted to have a child for years.
-Why did I feel so awful?
+But, what was the issue?
+I was wed, had a satisfying profession, was in good health, and now would become a mother.
+I ought to have been exhilarated about being pregnant; I had long desired a child.
+Why did I feel dreadful?

-Prenatal depression hit me fast.
-One night I went to bed, excited to have a baby.
-The next morning, I woke up and I didn’t want a child anymore.
-A dark cloud of dread hung over me.
-It felt like I had just gotten terrible news.
+Prenatal depression overcame me swiftly.
+One night I retired feeling eager for a baby.
+The following morning, I awoke no longer wanting a child.
+A gloomy cloud of anxiety overshadowed me.
+It seemed like I had just received distressing news.

-That first week, I canceled plans and spent afternoons curled up on the couch.
-Then, I stopped answering emails and checking my phone.
-I told myself I was just tired, or just nauseous.
-One day I was driving home on the freeway and my eyes kept flickering to the concrete median in the middle of the road.
-Would it be so bad, I thought, if I just drove into it?
-At least I wouldn’t have to feel this way anymore.
-In that moment, the idea of never waking up again sounded like a relief.
+In that initial week, I rescinded plans and spent afternoons curled on the sofa.
+Then, I ceased responding to emails and checking my phone.
+I persuaded myself that I was just fatigued or feeling nauseous.
+While driving home one day on the highway, my eyes lingered on the concrete barrier.
+Would it truly be terrible, I pondered, if I just drove into it?
+At least then, I wouldn’t have to endure these feelings anymore.
+In that instant, the notion of never awakening again seemed like relief.

 A Reminder That Joni Mitchell’s Blue is the Ultimate Summer Travel Album